Digital Health Product Leader

 MayoClinic.org/appointments/faq

-Previous A/B testing showed that FAQ calls-to-action and content received low engagement.
-The hypothesis was that presenting FAQs as "Everything you need to know before requesting an appointment" would increase transparency, content relevancy, and optimize appointment requests.
+Low engagement with FAQ CTAs suggested that users weren’t discovering critical pre-appointment information.
+We hypothesized that presenting FAQs as “Everything you need to know before requesting an appointment” would increase content relevance, transparency, and appointment optimization.

 Approach